Glossary of useful terms and definitions

-An act of Parliament governing the relationship between borrowers and lenders.
+An act of Parliament governing the provisions of consumer credit.

 A policy insuring household contents against theft and damage.

 A legally enforceable agreement between individuals or entities.
-In real estate, contracts are exchanged when the deposit is paid.
+In real estate, a contract is entered into when contracts are exchanged and the deposit is paid.

 A written agreement outlining the terms and conditions for the purchase or sale of property.